agilesingapore/2014/index.md

       </div>
       <div class="session col-md-10 text-left">
         <h2>Day 3 Keynote: Build a Workplace People Love - Just add Joy</h2>

         <p>Joy in the context of business sounds ridiculous, and would be except for one important glaring fact: it produces measurable, repeatable, and sustainable results.
-Learn why from the founder, CEO, and Chief Storyteller and author Richard Sheridan. <br><br>
+Learn why from the founder, CEO, and Chief Storyteller and author Richard Sheridan.</p>

-        Within an industry known for missed deadlines, poor quality, "death march" processes and user experiences that requireDummies books to explain, this talk will deliver the hope of a better way.
+        <p>Within an industry known for missed deadlines, poor quality, "death march" processes and user experiences that require Dummies books to explain, this talk will deliver the hope of a better way.
 Attendees who attend agile and scrum conferences are searching for  tangible examples from which to sample and learn.
-This talk will deliver inspiration and practical takeaways.<br><br>
+This talk will deliver inspiration and practical takeaways.</p>

-        Agile methodologies practiced The Menlo Way™ since 2001 are both joyful and disciplined.
-In this session, Sheridan will share from him personal experiences about the effects of physical space on team energy and engagement, the benefit of simple paper-based project management tools to foster better sponsor relationships, the power of systematic pairing in creating a learning organization that render towers of knowledge and Brooks' Law quaint challenges of the past.<br><br>
+        <p>Agile methodologies practiced The Menlo Way™ since 2001 are both joyful and disciplined.
+In this session, Sheridan will share from him personal experiences about the effects of physical space on team energy and engagement, the benefit of simple paper-based project management tools to foster better sponsor relationships, the power of systematic pairing in creating a learning organization that render towers of knowledge and Brooks' Law quaint challenges of the past.</p>

-        Sheridan will discuss the cultural norms that remove fear and encourage experimentation; you'll hear about the elimination of meetings and the rituals and ceremonies that replace them.
+        <p>Sheridan will discuss the cultural norms that remove fear and encourage experimentation; you'll hear about the elimination of meetings and the rituals and ceremonies that replace them.
 Learning Objectives: 1) Design a culture with the right team and leadership in a learning environment; 2) create client involvement; 3) define your environment by joy in an open and collaborative culture and 4) create delightful user experiences.</p>
       </div>
     </div>
     <div style="margin-top:30px;margin-bottom:30px" class="caption box red">